-Depreciation expenses amounted to \$3,500, \$4,718 and \$3,960 for the years ended December 31, 2022, 2021 and 2020, respectively.
-During 2021, as part of the Company's restructuring plan and departure from Gedera's facility, the Company wrote off leasehold improvement assets in total amount of \$1.8 million, out of this amount \$600 was recognized as restructuring expenses due to impairment in OEM of heat transfer solutions and aviation accessories business unit which examinated following the Company's restructuring plan announcement in March 2021.
-In addition, in 2021 \$1.2 million recognized in cost of sales as an acceleration of amortization due to change in useful life of leasehold improvements assets.
+Depreciation expenses amounted to \$4,430, \$3,500 and \$4,718 for the years ended December 31, 2023, 2022 and 2021, respectively.
+During 2021, as part of the Company's restructuring plan and departure from Gedera's facility, the Company wrote off leasehold improvement assets in total amount of \$1,800, out of this amount \$600 was recognized as restructuring expenses due to impairment in OEM of heat transfer solutions and aviation accessories reporting unit which exanimated following the Company's restructuring plan announcement in March 2021.
+In addition, in 2021 \$1,200 recognized in cost of sales as an acceleration of amortization due to change in useful life of leasehold improvements assets.